Ryuno-Ki/fcc-web-scraping-example/README.md

 It explains how to crawl a set of static sites as well as a Single Page Application.

+Make sure, you update the dependencies locally, as I want to have the versions here pinned.
+Be aware, they they contain known vulnerabilities!

 ## Local running

 It is recommended to clone this repo into a virtual environment.